guppyfish123/SOC_Lab/Installation/Elastic-Kibana.md

 <br>

 ### Self Signed Certificates
-As by Defualt kibana doesn't encrypt its traffic over TLS and uses the standard HTTP protocol, using Self Signed Certificates will enable the encryption of traffic for our host.
+As by default kibana doesn't encrypt its traffic over TLS and uses the standard HTTP protocol, using Self Signed Certificates will enable the encryption of traffic for our host.
 To Store our Certs to be used by kibana make a folder called `Certs` in the `/etc/kibana/` directory.
 <br><br>
 1. Self Signed Certificates for Kibana: